• Solutions

 Remote Work Policy We have specific guidelines on how to securely work at home or while traveling.
 This enables our colleagues to, securely, do their best work – either Onsite or Offsite – without sacrificing any of our security or privacy controls.

-Incident Response Plan Netigate has a well-established processes for responding to production and data security incidents using industry best practices for escalation, communication and ensuring that regulatory obligations are met.
+Incident Management Policy Netigate has a well-established processes for responding to production and data security incidents using industry best practices for escalation, communication and ensuring that regulatory obligations are met.

 In case of a data breach, Netigate will immediately notify and support the data controller in accordance with our GDPR obligations and as further set forth in the DPA we have with every Customer and supplier who processes data.